Obtaining Probate in the Isle of Man

 What if one or more of the executors does not wish to apply?

 It is not necessary for all the executors to make the application but it must be stated at Section C - Question 17 on the application form why the other executor or executors have not been included in the application, for example they may have renounced their right to Probate, wish to have power reserved to them (see below for the meaning of this) or they may have died.

 Supporting evidence of why an executor is not included in the application must also be submitted as part of the application, for example a Renunciation Form or a Death Certificate.

 What does ‘renounce probate’ mean?

 People often find, particularly after the death of a friend or relative, that they have been appointed an executor of his or her will.
 They may have been unaware of the appointment and may not wish to take on the responsibility.
 However, even if they were asked in advance whether they were prepared to act as an executor and agreed to do so, they still have an opportunity to change their minds.
-A renunciation will, in the appropriate circumstances, enable the responsibility of executorship to be renounced, i.e. refused.
+A renunciation will, in the appropriate circumstances, enable the executor in question to stand down from their appointment.
 An original Renunciation Form, correctly addressed to the High Court of the Isle of Man, must be signed by the person renouncing probate and it must be witnessed by and signed by a disinterested person (not a family member).

 A template for this form is available on the Forms page of this website.